knightjdr/gene-info/database/README.md

 ## Create database

+Use at least node v10.13.0 (yauzl module produces an error otherwise).
 Databases for each species specified in configs.js will be written to `files/databases`.
 Javascript files containing tissues in expression databases for each species will be written to `files/rna-expression.js`.
 Creating the database consumes a lot of memory so increase the limit.

 ```